PallaPaIla/vec_list/README.md

 * `remove_if()`
 * `erase_if()`

-`splice()` is supported and optimized the same way as `std::list` for full lists, but not partial lists since this is not possible.
+`splice()` is supported and optimized the same way as `std::list` for full lists, but not partial lists since this is not possible without `std::move()`.
+This means the overloads for partial lists invalidate iterators/references.

 ### Extensions

 `vec_list` provides some additional functions over `std::list`:
 * `reserve(size_t n)` allocates at least enough memory to fit `n` elements before needing another allocation.
 * `capacity()` returns how many elements can fit in the list before needing another allocation.
 * `optimize(bool shrink_to_fit)` makes the elements as contiguous as possible.
-This is the only function which invalidates iterators.
+This is the only function which invalidates iterators/references.
 If `shrink_to_fit` is `true`, it will also free as much unused memory as possible.